jackiehyho/portfolio2024-final/src/content/portfolio/four-seasons-rv-rental.md

 ### Producing Design Assets
 After creating the rest of the mockups, we extracted a list of images and sizes to be produced by our designer.

 ## 04 APPROVALS & FINAL REVISIONS
-We created a presentation deck and sat down with the rental department to go through the pages one by one.
+We sat down with the rental department to go through the new website page by page as well as give them the opportunity to further explore after the presentation.

 ### Setting Up Google Tag Manager for Analytics and Event Tracking
 Google tag manager was placed with Universal Analytics and event tracking KPIs into analytics.